Back to blog

 What helps

-1. design one core task with layered difficulty
+1. Design one core task with layered difficulty

-2. use flexible grouping
+2. Use flexible grouping

-3. prepare extension work in advance
+3. Prepare extension work in advance

-4. keep remediation materials simple and repeatable
+4. Keep remediation simple and repeatable

 Discussion